HildeLucassen/mixture-adsorption-thermodynamics/README.md

 - Read the citation metadata directly in **`CITATION.cff`** at the repo root.

 ## Authorship
-This project started development during Flavian's Bachelor's End Project at Eindhoven University of Technology.

 Authors: H.A.
 Lucassen [1], A. Luna-Triguero [1, 2], and J. M. Vicent-Luna [2]